n8willis/opentype-shaping-documents/images/images-index.md

 # Images #

-This directory includes a separate subdirectory for each script, containing the images included in the relevant script-shaping document.
+This section includes a separate subdirectory for each script, containing the images included in the relevant script-shaping document.

 Also included in each directory is a log file containing the exact